-As the illustration below shows, sitting on the sidelines can be costly.
-Over a 10-year period if you're out of the market for even a small number of days when the market is outperforming, you can substantially reduce your return potential.
+As Figure 2 shows, sitting on the sidelines can be costly.
+Over a 10-year period, if you're out of the market for even a small number of days when the market is outperforming, you can substantially reduce your return potential.
 Staying invested - while not always easy - can potentially translate into a better outcome.